eggplants/pybsddb-mirror/docs/db.rst

 .. function:: get_re_pad()

    Returns the pad character used for short, fixed-length records used by the Queue and Recno access methods.
-The method returns a byte value.
+The return value will be a single character bytes object.
    :OracleAPIC:`More info... <dbget_re_pad.html>`

 .. function:: set_re_pad(pad)

    Set the padding character for short, fixed-length records for the Queue and Recno access methods.
-You can specify a char or a numeric byte value.
-   :OracleAPIC:`More info... <dbset_re_pad.html>`
+You can specify a single character bytes object or a numeric value :OracleAPIC:`More info... <dbset_re_pad.html>`

 .. function:: get_re_source()